denostr-lab/denostr/README.md

   </a>
 </p>

 💪🏻 Deno-based, cloud-native Nostr relay forked from `nostream`.
-Sponsored by ByteTrade and Revo.

 This is a [nostr](https://github.com/fiatjaf/nostr) relay, written in Typescript.